Clouds harbor antibiotic resistance genes

-Newswise — Québec City, April 27, 2023–The atmosphere is a large-scale dissemination route for bacteria carrying antibiotic-resistance genes.
-A research team from Université Laval and Université Clermont Auvergne has shown that these genes can be transported by clouds.
+Quebec City, 27th April 2023 - Bacteria carrying antibiotic-resistance genes can use the atmosphere as a wide-reaching channel for dissemination.
+Scientists from Université Laval and Université Clermont Auvergne have demonstrated that clouds can transport these genes.

-"This is the first study to show that clouds harbor antibiotic resistance genes of bacterial origin in concentrations comparable to other natural environments," says Florent Rossi, first author of the study and postdoctoral fellow in the team of Caroline Duchaine, a professor at Université Laval's Faculty of Science and Engineering and a researcher at the Quebec Heart and Lung Institute-Université Laval.
+"This study represents a breakthrough in demonstrating that clouds contain antibiotic resistance genes originating from bacteria, at levels similar to those found in other natural settings," remarked Florent Rossi, the study's primary author and a postdoctoral researcher in Caroline Duchaine's team at the Faculty of Science and Engineering at Université Laval.
+Duchaine is also a researcher at the Quebec Heart and Lung Institute-Université Laval.

-To observe this phenomenon, the team sampled clouds at the Puy de Dôme summit, a dormant volcano in France's Massif Central.
-At an atmospheric research station perched 1,465 meters above ground, the scientists conducted 12 cloud sampling sessions over two years using high-flow rate "vacuums."
+In order to observe this occurrence, the research team collected cloud samples from the summit of Puy de Dôme, a dormant volcano situated in France's Massif Central.
+At an atmospheric research station positioned 1,465 meters above ground level, the scientists carried out 12 cloud sampling sessions using high-flow rate "vacuum" devices over the course of two years.

-Analysis of these samples revealed that they contained about 8,000 bacteria per milliliter of cloud water, on average.
-"These bacteria usually live on the surface of vegetation or soil.
-They are aerosolized by the wind or by human activities, and some of them rise into the atmosphere and participate in the formation of clouds," explains Florent Rossi.
-The concentrations are variable: they range from 330 to more than 30,000 bacteria per milliliter of cloud water.
-Between 5% and 50% of these bacteria could be alive and potentially active.
+The samples that were collected and analyzed showed an average of around 8,000 bacteria per milliliter of cloud water.
+"These bacteria are typically found on the surfaces of soil or vegetation.
+They become airborne through wind or human activities and can ascend into the atmosphere, contributing to cloud formation," elucidated Florent Rossi.
+The concentration of bacteria varied between 330 and over 30,000 per milliliter of cloud water.
+Out of these bacteria, between 5% and 50% could be alive and capable of being active.

 Various sources

-With all their data, the scientists measured the concentration of 29 subtypes of antibiotic-resistance genes carried in atmospheric air masses.
-The clouds contained, on average, 20,800 copies of antibiotic-resistance genes per milliliter of cloud water.
+Based on their findings, the researchers assessed the concentration of 29 different subtypes of antibiotic-resistance genes present in atmospheric air masses.
+On average, the clouds contained 20,800 copies of antibiotic-resistance genes per milliliter of cloud water.

-"Oceanic clouds and continental clouds each have their signature of antibiotic resistance genes.
-For example, continental clouds contain more antibiotic resistance genes used in animal production," explains Florent Rossi.
+Florent Rossi clarified, "Antibiotic resistance genes present in oceanic clouds and continental clouds have distinct signatures.
+For instance, antibiotic resistance genes utilized in animal production are more prevalent in continental clouds."

-Although airborne transport of antibiotic resistance genes is a natural phenomenon, the widespread use of antibiotics in agriculture and medicine has contributed to the proliferation of these resistant strains and their dissemination in the environment.
+While the airborne transportation of antibiotic resistance genes is a natural process, the excessive use of antibiotics in both agriculture and medicine has significantly augmented the prevalence of these resistant strains and their propagation in the environment.

-"Our study shows that clouds are an important pathway for antibiotic-resistance genes spreading over short and long ranges.
-Ideally, we would like to locate emission sources resulting from human activities to limit the dispersal of these genes."
+The research findings have demonstrated that clouds serve as a critical conduit for the dissemination of antibiotic-resistance genes over both short and long distances.
+"Our goal is to identify the sources of emission resulting from human activities so that we can mitigate the dispersion of these genes," expressed the research team.

-The health effect of the spread of these antibiotic-resistant genes will be something to investigate in future research.
+Future research will need to investigate the health implications of the dissemination of these antibiotic-resistant genes.

 The study was published in the journal Science of The Total Environment.
 The authors are Florent Rossi, Raphaëlle Péguilhan, Nathalie Turgeon, Marc Veillette, Jean-Luc Baray, Laurent Deguillaume, Pierre Amato, and Caroline Duchaine.